mendix/docs/content/refguide/show-home-page.md

 {{% alert type="info" %}}

-See [Microflow Element Common Properties](microflow-element-common-properties) for properties that all activities share (e.g. caption).
+See [Common Properties](microflow-element-common-properties) for properties that all activities share (e.g. caption).

 {{% /alert %}}